irmen/prog8/reference.md

 ``$f7`` - ``$f8``;  ``$f9`` - ``$fa``;  ``$fb`` - ``$fc``;  ``$fd`` - ``$fe``

-The four reserved locations mentioned above are subtracted from this set, leaving you with five 1-byte and three 2-byte usable zero page registers.
+The four reserved locations mentioned above are subtracted from this set, leaving you with five 1-byte and two 2-byte usable zero page registers.
 IL65 knows about all this: it will use the above zero page locations to place its ZP variables in, until they're all used up.
 You can instruct it to treat your program as taking over the entire machine, in which case all of the zero page locations are suddenly available for variables.